percona/pxb-docs/docs/verify-backup.md

 and that the difference is in the `mysql.user` table.

-More information on different options that pt-table-checksum provides can be found in the *pt-table-checksum* [documentation](https://docs.percona.com/percona-toolkit/pt-table-checksum.html).
+More information on different options that pt-table-checksum provides can be found in the *pt-table-checksum* [documentation :octicons-link-external-16:](https://docs.percona.com/percona-toolkit/pt-table-checksum.html).